 While duck season arrangements are set in regulation, they can be altered in response to environmental conditions.
 Each year, game duck populations and environmental conditions are monitored, and information is made available to the public and key stakeholders.
-Key stakeholders are then consulted, and advice is given to government on possible arrangements to ensure the sustainability of game duck populations.
+Key stakeholders are then consulted, and advice is given to government on possible arrangements to ensure hunting remains sustainable.
 An outline of the process can be found below.

 Key stakeholders (e.g. hunter and environmental representative organisations) are notified in November each year of the process and timeline for consultations for the next years duck hunting season.

-GMA gathers data on previous harvests (from surveying hunters), environmental conditions (e.g. from the Bureau of Meteorology) and game duck distributions, abundance and habitat across eastern Australia (e.g. aerial waterfowl survey).
+GMA gathers data on previous harvests (from surveying hunters), environmental conditions (e.g. from the Bureau of Meteorology) and game duck distributions, abundance and habitat across eastern Australia (e.g. East Australian Waterbird Survey).

 GMA prepares a summary report on relevant environmental factors and statistics and provides it to key stakeholders for their consideration and comment.
-The report is also made publicly available.
+The report is also made publicly available on the GMA website.

-The GMA seeks submissions from the key stakeholders and requests any additional data, information, and any expertise they may have.
+The GMA seeks submissions from key stakeholders and requests any additional data, information, and any subject matter expertise that can be provided.
 These submissions are also made publicly available.

-In late December, the GMA Board of Directors considers all of the information collected during the process and develops a recommendation for the duck season arrangements.
+In January, the GMA Board of Directors considers all of the information collected during the process and develops a recommendation for the duck season arrangements.

 The GMA’s recommendations are then provided to the Victorian Government.
-The GMA also provides the Government with the views of stakeholders submitted during the consultation phase.
+The GMA also provides the Government with stakeholders’ views submitted during the consultation phase.

 The Minister for Agriculture and the Minister for Energy, Environment and Climate Change have the power to jointly make changes to season arrangements to ensure that hunting remains sustainable, responsible, and safe.

-Both ministers agree on the arrangements for the forthcoming season based on the recommendation of the GMA and after considering any further advice from their departments.
+Both ministers agree on the arrangements for the forthcoming season based on the GMA’s recommendation and following consideration of any further advice from their departments.

 Duck hunting season arrangements remain as per the Wildlife (Game) Regulations 2012 or are altered by the ministers.

-The considerations for the 2020 duck season were provided to stakeholders and informed decisions regarding the 2020 duck season.
+The considerations for the 2021 duck season were published on the GMA website and provided to stakeholders and informed decisions regarding the 2021 duck season.

 When developing advice on season arrangements, the GMA consults with hunting organisations, animal welfare and conservation groups before making a recommendation to Government on duck season arrangements.

-Aerial Survey of Wetland Birds in Eastern Australia - October 2019 Annual Summary Report.
+The University of New South Wales has published the summary report of the results of the Eastern Australian Waterbird Survey.
+View the Aerial Survey of Wetland Birds in Eastern Australia - October 2020 Annual Summary Report.